Original air date: 1/17/2000 (produced in 1999)

 - Catch Your Death of Cold: SpongeBob catches the suds by leaving his freezer open overnight and making his room extremely cold.

 - Comically Inept Healing: Patrick's "treatments" for curing SpongeBob's suds.

 - Creator Cameo: The showering man that SpongeBob gets rubbed on for his treatment is Tom Kenny.

-- DIY Dentistry: Patrick tries to treat Spongebob through several, yet ineffective, methods.
-One of which is where Patrick pulls Spongebob's teeth out using the doorknob method to cure his suds and asked Spongebob if it worked.
+- DIY Dentistry: Patrick tries to treat Spongebob through several well-meaning, yet ineffective, methods.
+One of which is where Patrick pulls one of Spongebob's teeth out using the doorknob method to cure his suds and asked Spongebob if it worked.
 Spongebob awkwardly replied with a missing tooth that it didn't.

 - Eye Scream: SpongeBob gets so sick that his eyes actually start rolling down his face and he has to nudge them back up.